 Determining All Liable Parties in Your Case

-Potentially liable parties include:
+Potentially liable parties include the following:

-- The commercial truck driver
+- Truck driver

-- Their trucking company
+- Trucking company

-- Manufacturers of vehicles or parts
+- Truck manufacturer or parts manufacturer

 - Mechanics who worked on the truck